 Everything I know is a lie.

-Mark Mcleod is a sculptor based in theatrics currently living and working in Chattanooga, TN.
+Mark Mcleod is a sculptor currently living and working in Chattanooga, TN.
 He’s been in numerous exhibitions and has organized on campus artist residencies for the past 6 years.
-In addition to creating his own work, he’s also the Assistant Professor of Art at Cleveland State Community College.
-Most of his work deals with issues of memory, with some forays into the power and identity.
+In addition to creating his own work, he’s also the Associate Professor of Art at Cleveland State Community College.
+Most of his work deals with issues of memory, with some forays into systems power and identity.